deanshub/granite/README.md

 - **Create Files**: Click the "New File" button and enter a file path
 - **Edit Files**: Click on any file to open it in the editor
 - **Search**: Use the search bar in the sidebar to filter files
+- **Markdown Filter**: Use the checkbox to show only markdown files
 - **Auto-save**: Changes are automatically saved after 500ms of inactivity
 - **Theme Toggle**: Use the theme switcher in the top bar
+- **Auto Git Clone**: If `REPO_URL` is set and the directory is empty, the repository will be automatically cloned on startup

 ## Development